Chef-strash/Goblet-Of-Fire/README.md

   - Harry can be see in action in the rendered environment with the Help of **GOF_auto_play.py**, guided by the Learned Policy from the Q Table.
 ---
 ## How to Train and Test the Model
-1. Open `harry_q_learner.py` and run the Script.
-The script returns a `pickle file` which contains the trained weights(q values) and saves the plots generate during Training.
-The Script also prints Training Summary.
-2. The name of the Q-table can be changed by navigation to the `train_harry` function in the same script.
-3. Open `GOF_auto_play.py` and change the name of the Q_table
+1. To tarin the model the script **run_task.py** needs to be run.
+It will train the model and generate the Q-table, along with that it will print the training summary and save plot of tarining data.
+2. To run the Brownie task the script **Brownie_task.py** needs to be run.
+It will Train the model for generate the Q-table and print the training summary.
 ---
 ## 🔍 Approach